ArturoSbr/aws-ccp-cheat-sheet/main.md

 Used for launching third-party file systems on other operating systems (Windows and Lustre).

 ### Amazon Machine Image (AMI)
-AMIs are customizations of EC2 isntances that specify the OS, configuration and software installed.
+AMIs are customizations of EC2 instances that specify the OS, configuration and software installed.
 AMIs are region-locked, so we must create a copy if we want to move an AMI across regions.
 AMIs are useful to automate the standardized creation of new instances.
 We can get faster boot times by starting instances with AMIs because all the software is pre-packaged.

 To create an AMI, we can customize an EC2 instance, stop it and create an AMI from it.
-We can then lauch EC2 instances from this AMI.
+We can then launch EC2 instances from this AMI.

 ### EC2 Image Builder
 It is a service used automate the process of creating, maintaining and testing EC2 AMIs.